-the exterior appearance and architectural style of the existing building and uses the same or comparable exterior materials, roof covering, colors and design for trim, windows, roof pitch and other exterior physical features.
+- a.
+The exterior appearance and architectural style of the proposed accessory dwelling unit shall be in compliance with the following: - The design of an accessory dwelling unit that will be attached to an existing building reflects the exterior appearance and architectural style of the existing building and uses the same or comparable exterior materials, roof covering, colors and design for trim, windows, roof pitch and other exterior physical features. - The design of an accessory dwelling unit that will not be attached to an existing building reflects the exterior appearance and architectural style of the existing or proposed principal dwelling and uses the same or comparable exterior materials, roof covering, colors and design for trim, windows, roof pitch and other exterior physical features. - 3) The entrance to an accessory dwelling unit that will be attached to the existing or proposed principal dwelling is structurally shielded so that the entrance is not visible when viewed from any street abutting the lot on which the accessory dwelling unit is located.
+The Director may waive this standard if it would prohibit the construction of an attached accessory dwelling unit on the lot.

-- 2) The design of an accessory dwelling unit that will not be attached to an existing building reflects the exterior appearance and architectural style of the existing or proposed principal dwelling and uses the same or comparable exterior materials, roof covering, colors and design for trim, windows, roof pitch and other exterior physical features. - 3) The entrance to an accessory dwelling unit that will be attached to the existing or proposed principal dwelling is structurally shielded so that the entrance is not visible when viewed from any street abutting the lot on which the accessory dwelling unit is located.
-The Director may waive this standard if it would prohibit the construction of an attached accessory dwelling unit on the lot. - 4) All exterior lighting complies with Section 35-139 (Exterior Lighting). - 5) Proposed landscaping will screen the accessory dwelling unit, including any architectural elements such as foundations and retaining walls, mechanical equipment, and parking required to be provided for the accessory dwelling unit, from public viewing areas (e.g., public road, trails, recreation areas).
+- 4) All exterior lighting complies with Section 35-139 (Exterior Lighting). - 5) Proposed landscaping will screen the accessory dwelling unit, including any architectural elements such as foundations and retaining walls, mechanical equipment, and parking required to be provided for the accessory dwelling unit, from public viewing areas (e.g., public road, trails, or recreation areas).
 Said landscaping shall be compatible with existing landscaping on the lot in terms of plant species and density of planting. - b.
-The Chair of the Montecito Board of Architectural Review, or designee, may review the exterior appearance and architectural style of the proposed accessory dwelling unit proposed to be located within the Montecito Community Plan Area and provide comments to the Director regarding whether the application is in compliance with the design criteria listed above in Section 35-142.7.2.a. - c.
-If the Chair of the Montecito Board of Architectural Review is the decision maker and the Chair does not approve the exterior appearance and architectural style of the accessory dwelling unit, then the Director shall deny the Coastal Development Permit application for the accessory dwelling unit.
-The action of the Director is final subject to appeal in compliance with Section 35-182 (Appeals).
+Within the Montecito Community Plan area.
+The Chair of the Montecito Board of Architectural Review, or designee, may review the exterior appearance and architectural style of the proposed accessory dwelling unit proposed to be located within the Montecito Community Plan Area and provide comments to the Director regarding whether the application complies with the design criteria listed above in Section 35-142.7.4.a.

-3. Coastal resource protection.
+5. Coastal resource protection.